evildmp/BrachioGraph/docs/get-started/build.rst

 The inner arm
 ~~~~~~~~~~~~~

-Glue the servo horns to the inner arm, so that the centres of rotation are about 8cm (or whatever you have selected)
+Glue the servo horns to the inner arm, so that the centres of rotation are exactly 8cm apart (you can use other
-apart.
+dimensions, but for a first build, use 8cm).

 .. image:: /images/arm.jpg
    :alt: 'the horns glued to the inner arm'